cromination/taddimus/web/wp-content/plugins/autoptimize/readme.txt

 Just [fork Autoptimize on Github](https://github.com/futtta/autoptimize) and code away!

 == Changelog ==

+= 3.1.5 =
+* improvements to JSMin by Robert Ehrenleitner (big thanks Robert!).
+* do not consider jquery.js as minified any more (WordPress now uses jquery.min.js by default and jquery.js is the unminified version).
+* fix for "undefined array key" PHP errors in autoptimizeCriticalCSSCron.php
+* some other minor changes/ improvements/ filters, see the [GitHub commit log](https://github.com/futtta/autoptimize/commits/beta).

 = 3.1.4 =
 * Improvement: when all CSS is inlined, try doing so after SEO meta-tags (just before ld+json script tag which most SEO plugins add as last item on their list).